 This resulted in 1,803 students participating in the pretest or baseline data collection.
-The first round of data collection, Wave One, occurred just before the implementation of DARE when students were in either the fifth or sixth grade.
-Wave Two happened right at the end of DARE programming.
-Waves Three and Four occurred one year after the pretest and two years after the pretest, respectively.
+The first round of data collection, Wave 1, occurred just before the implementation of DARE when students were in either the fifth or sixth grade.
+Wave 2 happened right at the end of DARE programming.
+Waves 3 and 4 occurred 1 year after the pretest and 2 years after the pretest, respectively.
 By the end of data collection, students were in seventh or eighth grade.
 Analyses were conducted on students that were present and provided information for all four waves of data collection, reducing the sample size to 1,334 students.

 The data collected measured drug use behaviors as well as social and psychological variables believed to be related to drug use.
 Smoking cigarettes and drinking alcohol were the two behaviors focused on in this evaluation, as they are the two substances most commonly used by adolescents.
 Attitude toward general and specific (i.e., cigarettes, alcohol, marijuana) drug use, perceived benefits and costs of drug use, self-esteem, assertiveness, and peer-resistance skills comprise the social and psychological variables measured.
 Also collected and used in later analyses were sociodemographic variables, such as gender, race/ethnicity, community structure, and family type.

 The researchers used a nested cohort strategy to analyze the collected data.
 The nested strategy takes into account that schools were randomly assigned to receive DARE, not individuals.
 Students within schools were followed over time as a cohort to assess the effects of DARE at each posttest wave of data collection.
 Ordinary least squares (OLS) and logistic regression were both used, depending on whether the dependant variable was continuous or categorical, respectively.
 In the logistic regression models, the effect of DARE is in adjusted odds ratios, and for the OLS models, the coefficients are reported.